MetaCenterCloudPuppet/cesnet-hadoop/README.markdown

 * Zookeeper/Failover Controller (2) - on each Name Node
 * Zookeeper (>=3)

+There is also recommended for WebHDFS and High Availability:

+* HTTPFS proxy (1) - required for Apache Hue, requires also HTTPS

 When specifying zookeeper (`zookeeper_hostnames` parameter), automatic failover is enabled.
 You can override it by *dfs.ha.automatic-failover.enabled* and *yarn.resourcemanager.ha.automatic-failover.enabled* properties in `properties` parameter.

 <a name="ha-fresh"></a>